Dominican Nuns of the Monastery of Our Lady of the Rosary

 Diocese: Buffalo, NY

-Formation: The seven-year period of formation, from aspirancy to solemn profession, aims at gradually integrating the nun into the contemplative life of the monastery and preparing her for her total consecration to God.
-Studies include Scripture, the history and sources of monastic life, the history and sources of the Dominican Order, Latin and Gregorian chant, the vows, patristics, liturgy and sacraments, and theology.
-The stages of formation are: aspirancy (1 month), postulancy (1 year), novitiate (2 years), temporary vows (4 years).
+Formation: The nine-year period of formation, from aspirancy to solemn profession, aims at gradually integrating the nun into the contemplative life of the monastery and preparing her for her total consecration to God.
+The stages of formation are: aspirancy (one year of contact with the community, including one month inside the enclosure), postulancy (one year), novitiate (two years), temporary vows (five years).

 Age range/limit: 18-30